 Isolate and Remove Infected Trees

-Scientific research conducted at Texas A&M, University of Minnesota, and US Forest Service has shown that macro-infusion with Alamo fungicide can be used as an effective tool for managing oak wilt and will protect many trees that may otherwise be at risk of becoming infected with the disease.
+Scientific research conducted by Texas A&M, University of Minnesota, and The US Forest Service has shown that macro-infusion with Alamo fungicide can be used as an effective tool for managing oak wilt and will protect many trees that may otherwise be at risk of becoming infected with the disease.

 Red Oak Group: Treat symptom free trees within root graft distance (50 feet) to an infected member of the red oak group.

 White Oak Group: Bur and white oaks may be treated preventively or therapeutically.